Linear slices of hyperbolic polynomials and positivity of symmetric polynomial functions: Positivity of symmetric polynomial functions

 \section{Positivity of symmetric polynomial functions}

 In this section we will study real polynomial functions defined by symmetric polynomials.
-Since every symmetric polynomial can be written in a unique way as a polynomial in elementary symmetric polynomials we can use the geometric description of hyperbolic slices obtained before to characterize the minimal points of a large class of symmetric polynomial functions which are sparse in an appropriate sense (see Definition \ref{def:sprase}).
-It had already been observed by various authors that certain symmetric functions attain their minimal values on symmetric points (e.g., \cite{keilson1967global,foregger1987relative,kovavcec2012note}).
+Since every symmetric polynomial can be written in a unique way as a polynomial in elementary symmetric polynomials, we can use the geometric description of hyperbolic slices obtained before to characterize the minimal points of a large class of symmetric polynomial functions which are sparse in an appropriate sense (see Definition \ref{def:sprase}).
+It had already been observed by various authors that certain symmetric functions attain their minimal values on symmetric points (e.g. \cite{keilson1967global,foregger1987relative,kovavcec2012note}).
 Other authors found that symmetric polynomial functions of a bounded small enough degree attain their minima on points with few distinct coordinates (e.g. \cite{timofte2003positivity,riener2012degree}).
-We generalize these results by considering the family of symmetric polynomial functions which are completely characterized through their values on points with at most $k$ distinct coordinates.
-Our results allow to characterize a large class of these functions.
-Throughout the section we fix $1\leq k\leq n$ and consider the $k$ linearly independent linear forms $l_1,\dots,l_k \in \R[Z_1,\dots,Z_n]_1$ and the linear map $L:~ \R^n\to \R^k, ~ z \mapsto (l_1(z),\dots,l_k(z))$.
+We generalize these results by considering symmetric polynomial functions which are completely characterized through their values on points with at most $k$ distinct coordinates.